chtenb/music-arithmetic/README.md

 One can store this into a file, like `example.ma` and export it to midi it using the command `python3 export_midi.py example.ma example.mid`.

+## To be implemented
+- Convert music21 format to out own format
+- Convert frequencies to vectors

 ## Language description

 Numbers can be constructed by the usual expressions.